Thinkific vs Teachable In-depth Comparison: What’s Best for You? (2025 August update)

 Here you can see a bigger price point change for Teachable.

 The main selling point for the price increase is the 0% transaction fee and significant bump on the number of products (courses) you can create within your account.
+The 0% transaction fee is only with Teachable payment gateway, which shouldn’t be a major road block.

 Both platforms take big steps in new features here however it might be a bit more favorable towards Teachable if you need to publish a lot of content.
 With Thinkific you do get a mobile app version of your school which makes it more engaging and easier for your students.
 Teachable also has an app, but it’s currently only available for iOS.

 I would say that Thinkific at this price point is still meant for solopreneurs and creators while Teachable takes a more serious approach to onboard your team and co-authors.
+It also allows you to remove the teachable branding while Thinkific still keeps it in this tier.

 Key Takeaway